 We have a rotating schedule:

-- A discussion or workshop based on current research, with speakers either in person or via Skype.
+- A discussion or workshop based on current research, with speakers virtually or in person.

 - Read and discuss an article or project.

 For more information or to join our mailing list, please email Scott Enderle at University of Pennsylvania Libraries.

 - May 24, 2018: Ashley Liu (on NLP and Deep Learning: My Experiment with Encyclopedia Humanities)

 - Jun 14, 2018: Read and discuss "Formal studies of culture: Issues, challenges, and current trends" (Poetics)

 - Jul 19, 2018: Read and discuss "Vector Semantics, William Empson, and the Study of Ambiguity" (Critical Inquiry)